bcbecker/LANchat/README.md

 ## Creating .env file

-For this server to run, you must create a .env file, setting the following paramters:
+For this server to run, you must create a .env file within the package, setting the following paramters:
 ```bash
 TESTING=False
 DEBUG=True